 One of the Sisters completed medical training, and is now a doctor, seeing upwards of forty patients a day, four days a week at the clinic.
 A Canadian health organization provides medications free of charge, and anyone in the community with an illness or wound is welcome to visit for treatments and care.
 Another staff member at Casa Betania is working on getting her nursing degree so that the clinic will be able to see even more patients.

 The Sisters have their hands full between supporting the children four days a week and running a clinic during the week as well; but as Sister Cristina told us, there are so many kids in need in the community, and they would gladly bring more children and families into the home.
 With more padrinos, the Sisters could support more children, and the community would continue to benefit with both education and health and well-being.

 HOW DO I SPONSOR A CHILD IN NICARAGUA?

-You can sponsor a child in Nicaragua in one of two ways – call our office at 1-800-538-5381 and speak with one of our sponsorship specialists, or go online to our donation portal, create an account, and search for a child that is available for sponsorship in Nicaragua.
+You can sponsor a child in Nicaragua in one of three ways – call our office at 1-800-538-5381 and speak with one of our sponsorship specialists, email us at firstname.lastname@example.org, or go online to our donation portal, create an account, and search for a child that is available for sponsorship in Nicaragua.